bookofproofs/bookofproofs.github.io/_sources/history/20th-century/grattan-guinness.md

 * There was one, very positive, side to Grattan-Guinness taking this job in London.
 * Offord was an expert on measure theory and Grattan-Guinness was tempted to change to undertake research on the history of measure theory but he decided to stay with Fourier and related ideas.
 * Collingwood suggested that Grattan-Guinness would find interesting material at the Mittag-Leffler Institue and Collingwood personally funded Grattan-Guinness's research visit there in 1968.
-* Collingwood, who had known W H Young personally at Aberystwyth, put Grattan-Guinness in touch with Cecily Tanner (1900-1992), the eldest daughter of W H Young and G C Young.
-* Cecily Tanner had the manuscripts left by her parents and she was also able to put Grattan-Guinness in touch with Georg Cantor's grandchildren who possessed Cantor's manuscripts.
 * Grattan-Guinness was awarded a Ph.D. in 1969 for his thesis The development of the foundations of mathematical analysis from Euler to Riemann.
 * This work, with its extensive examination of the mathematics of Cauchy and his immediate predecessors, also served to focus Grattan-Guinness's attentions on the early nineteenth-century French scene, a vast topic that came to dominate his research for some two decades.
 * We mentioned above that Grattan-Guinness began teaching at Enfield College of Technology in 1964.